-The preparation of the financial statements in conformity with the Regulations and the IFRSs endorsed by the FSC requires management to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+The preparation of financial statements in accordance with the Regulations and IFRSs endorsed by the FSC requires management to make judgments and estimates about the future, including climate-related risks and opportunities, which impact the application of accounting policies and the reported amounts of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.